Before packing, check this list of items prohibited from entering a particular country or region.

 Key takeaways

-- The most expensive city in the world is Singapore, tied with Zurich, according to the Economist Intelligence Unit's (EIU) latest Worldwide Cost of Living survey.
+- The most expensive city in the world is Zurich, according to Numbeo’s 2025 cost of living index.

 - The most expensive cities in the US are New York City (New York), Los Angeles (California), San Francisco (California), Honolulu (Hawaii) and Washington, D.C.
 (District of Columbia).